krakend/krakend-documentation/endpoints/parameter-forwarding.md

     /foo?channel=iOS

-Nevertheless, the `querystring_params` could also be added in this configuration, creating a special case of optional and mandatory parameters!
+Nevertheless, the `input_query_strings` could also be added in this configuration, creating a special case of optional and mandatory parameters!
 You would be passing query strings both hardcoded in the `url_pattern` and generated from the user input.
-What happens in this strange case is that if the user passes a single optional query string parameter that is declared in `querystring_params` then the mandatory value is lost.
+What happens in this strange case is that if the user passes a single optional query string parameter that is declared in `input_query_strings` then the mandatory value is lost.
 If the request does not contain any known optional parameter, then the mandatory value is used.
 For instance:

 {{< highlight json >}}
 {
     "endpoint": "/v3/{channel}/foo",
-    "querystring_params": [
+    "input_query_strings": [
         "page",
         "limit"
     ],